pH balance: Can diet make you ‘acidic’?

 Originally published in The White Rock Sun, November 2016

 Can we become acidic?
-Well . . . yes and no. Yes, because if you eat an acid-forming food, like meats or grains, a pH test might indicate you are ‘acidic’ until your body eliminates the acid residue (therefore, you can be very healthy, yet still test ‘acidic’).
-And . . . most likely no: your body has many differing pH levels.
-It precisely maintains the levels of its many systems, so unless you have organ failure or were poisoned, it's difficult to become entirely ‘acidic.’
+Well . . . yes and no. Yes, because if you eat an acid-forming food, like meats or grains, a pH urine test might indicate you are temporarily ‘acidic’ until your body eliminates the acid residue (therefore, you can be very healthy, yet still test ‘acidic’).
+And . . . most likely no: throughout your body there are many differing pH levels.
+It precisely maintains the levels of its many systems despite what you just ate.
+So, unless you have organ failure or were poisoned, it's difficult to become entirely ‘acidic.’
 If you were, you could not function normally.
 You wouldn’t be sitting here reading this.
-You would most likely be severely ill, perhaps in the hospital – or dead.
+You would most likely be severely ill, perhaps in the hospital, or dead.

-Your body is designed to maintain the many differing pH levels required in various areas of your body.
+Your body is designed to maintain the many differing pH levels required in various body areas.
 The human body (including all its pH levels) is not static – everything is constantly changing to maintain homeostasis or ‘balance.’
-There are several metabolic pathways that carefully monitor and adjust your pH levels in response to diet, stress, exercise, and many other factors.
-If this didn’t happen,
+Several metabolic pathways carefully monitor and adjust your pH levels in response to diet, stress, exercise, and many other factors.
+If this didn’t happen, you’d die.

 Our bodies are a balance of

 Test strips used to test the pH balance of your urine or saliva are not an accurate indication of your blood's acidity or alkalinity.
 Urine tests are used with other testing methods to diagnose particular disorders like kidney problems or urinary tract infections.
 But ultimately, your blood's pH never changes, varies throughout your body and is strictly maintained regardless of your diet.